-I designed this map using Default textures, and recommend them for maximum clarity and fidelity to the intended appearance.
-However, if you want to spice up the look of the map, there are some appropriate textures available that very much compliment the atmosphere of Criswelvania.
+This map was designed using Default textures, and they are recommend for maximum clarity and fidelity to the intended appearance.
+However, if you want to spice up the look of the map, there are some appropriate textures and resource packs available that very much compliment the atmosphere of Criswelvania.

 Updated!
-Craftsylvania Texture Pack started by Morhlis, now maintained by Tibyon - 16px pack styled after the original 8-bit NES Castlevania games.
+Craftsylvania Texture Pack started by Morhlis, later maintained by Tibyon, this 16px pack is styled after the original 8-bit NES Castlevania games.
 Very cool, there's a lot to like about this pack, but for many player the textures make the game too unfamiliar and signs hard to read.
+Unfortunately it has not been updated since Minecraft Beta 1.7 and now appears to be abandoned.
 Use at your discretion.
-This pack now appears to be abandoned.

 The Careful Creepers mod prevents Creepers from destroying critical blocks.
-I do not have this installed myself, but I could certainly see its usefulness.
+This is an older mod, though, which is fine for older versions of Criswelvania.
 If Creepers blowing stuff up is a problem for you, give it a whirl.

-NEW!
-[1.4.7] User tokeitime has posted some comprehensive mod recommendations for various preferences and effects. more recommendations soon...
-Download Files (23-page guide included) Return to Criswelvania v2.5 Full (Post Pending, try v2.5 Lite below)
+User tokeitime has posted some comprehensive mod recommendations for various preferences and effects based on a Minecraft 1.4.7 playthrough of Return to Criswelvania v2.5.

-I've added a Lite version trimmed way down for those of you with limited bandwidth, which will not include all the extra features of the full map outside of Criswelvania and the Nether.
-It is however the perfect size for perhaps someday playing on Minecraft Mobile, last I checked it actually worked in MineDroid, but that was before 1.8.1, who knows.
+Lite versions of the map are trimmed way down for those of you with limited bandwidth.
+They do not include all the extra features of the full map outside of Criswelvania and the Nether.

 Why so many download links?
-Because you've asked for these options and I am happy to provide!
+Because you've asked for these options and we are happy to provide!

 FAQ & Troubleshooting

-Click to expand section Q: Does Criswelvania install or require any mods or texture packs?
-A: No, Criswelvania runs on vanilla Minecraft and is maintained to be 100% compatible with the current version.
-Texture packs and mods are purely optional and officially unsupported, however some efforts have received my recognition as adding something complimentary to the mood or spirit of Criswelvania, for players seeking a different experience.
-My best recommendation is to play the map on default first, then replay with mods or textures, unless you really want to jump blind into an unfamiliar scenario.
+Q: Does Criswelvania install or require any mods or texture packs?
+A: No, Criswelvania runs on vanilla Minecraft and is maintained to be 100% compatible with the the corresponding Minecraft version.
+Resource packs and mods are purely optional and officially unsupported, however some efforts have received our recognition as adding something complimentary to the mood or spirit of Criswelvania, for players seeking a different experience.
+Our best recommendation is to play the map on default first, then replay with mods or textures, unless you really want to jump blind into an unfamiliar scenario.

 Q: I'm spawning somewhere weird/The map is broken/I don't know where I am or where to go!
-A: Anyone having troubles getting started, post or PM me as much information about your setup as you can: which MC version/mode, any mods in use, which links you've tried, and I'll try to troubleshoot.
+A: Anyone having troubles getting started, post or PM us (Spookyhappyfun or Criswell) as much information about your setup as you can: which MC version/mode, any mods in use, which links you've tried, and we'll try to troubleshoot.

 Some quick suggestions are to try a different download link, and to make sure that the World folder is in the .minecraft/saves directory, and that the World folder was not double-nested upon extraction (i.e.: "Criswelvania" folder with level.dat inside another "Criswelvania" folder inside /saves).
 Do NOT create a new folder when extracting.